lebao3105/lebao3105/README.md

 **My projects:**

-* textworker (fomerly texteditor): A cross-platform Python texteditor.
+* textworker (formerly texteditor): A cross-platform Python texteditor.
 Also available on [GitLab](https://gitlab.com/lebao3105/texteditor).
 * Commands-collection: System commands in Pascal
-* GNOME Shell 3.78: A customized GNOME Shell 3.38 with modern style
+* GNOME Shell 3.78: A customized GNOME Shell 3.38 with a modern style
 * app1(cli): My first project ever, written in Pascal and C#
-* newyearcounter: A console C++ project to calculate time remaining to the next year
+* newyearcounter: A console C++ project to calculate the time remaining to the next year
 * lfsbuild: My attempt to make my own Linux from scratch, but failed:(
 * UWPQuickShortcuts: This is quite old and unfinished.
 It helps us go to a specific Windows setting well.
+* gists on my Gihub gist

 ## Contact me

 Our local time zone is UTC +7.
-Whetever just contact me if needed:)
+Whatever just contact me if needed:)

 * GitHub/GitLab profile (@lebao3105)
 * Twitter: @lebao_roofs